Privacy Policy

 Legitimate interest in developing our client relations.

-Personal data required by applicable Know Your Client regulations and conflicts of interest verifications concerning our clients and their representatives and owners.
+Personal data required by applicable Know Your Client (KYC) regulations and conflicts of interest verifications concerning our clients and their representatives and owners.
 This information comprises the name and position of individual persons, contact information, passport copies, information on political connections, ownership interests and other information required by KYC regulations.
 Fulfilling our regulatory duties, such as KYC duties and our duty to avoid conflicts of interests under applicable laws and regulations.
 The purposes of KYC duties include, primarily, the prevention of money laundering and financing of terrorist activities.
 Processing is necessary for compliance with a legal obligation binding on us.

 Client matter related personal data, such as data relating to customers of our clients, counterparties to our clients and other third parties.
-The personal data can comprise various types of personal data from contact information to sensitive personal data, depending on the client matter at hand.
+The personal data can include various types of personal data from contact information to sensitive personal data, depending on the client matter at hand.
 Providing legal services to our clients.
 Legitimate interest in providing legal services to our client.

 Personal data of job applicants and prospective job applicants received in job applications and in the course of the interview process, as well as in the context of networking prior to a formal job application process.
 This data includes the applicant’s name, contact information, information on their education and past work experience and any other information that they decide to give us as part of their job application, CV, cover letter and any accompanying documentation, or in the context of networking.
 Internal recruitment purposes.
 Consent, where consent has been requested and obtained.